jano9415/Parcel-locker-system-with-siemensS7/README.md

 ![image](https://github.com/user-attachments/assets/ab4d5902-16de-493f-86d5-8f36f3d47a99)

 After tapping Login button the browser sends a request to an endpoint of the NodeJs server.
 This server as a modbus client reads the holding registers from register 40002 to 40011.
 The result is an array that comprises ASCII numbers.
-The server converts this array to a string and sends to the browser as a response.
+The server converts this array to a string and sends to the angular application as a response.

 ![image6](https://github.com/user-attachments/assets/5f2bfef0-4300-40ae-9164-4117678d7e42)